 Schema markup is a kind of language for search engines.
 It adds structure to your pages.
 Search engines easily read this structure to tell them what kind of content they’re looking at.
 When you use markup on a recipe page, Google can immediately recognize that it is a recipe.

 Why does this matter so much?

-For your image files, this means your pictures may get little icons placed over the lower-left corner that say “recipe.”
-This is advantageous since the user will see a photo of a delicious-looking meal and then realize that they’ll be taken to a recipe if they click on that picture.
+For your image files, your pictures may get little icons placed over the lower-left corner that say “recipe.”
+This is advantageous since the user will see a photo of a delicious-looking meal and then realize that they’ll be taken to a recipe if they click on it.

 Make Sure Your Images Are Responsive